 The student's program, determined by the GPC in conjunction with the student and supervisor, will be recorded by the Graduate Coordinator and submitted to the Dean of the Faculty of Graduate studies.
-Each Master's candidate is admitted to work under the supervision of a particular faculty supervisor.
-The student and his/her supervisor agree upon at least two additional members of staff to serve on his/her Master's supervisory committee.
-This committee should be established by October 31 of the first year of studies.
-The primary function of the student's Master's supervisory committee is supervision of his/her thesis.
+Each Master's candidate is

 Any member of a student's Master's supervisory committee may be changed at the student's request, provided he/she can obtain the agreement of the two staff members involved in the change.
 There is no financial support for Master's work beyond the second year.